Top 10 Most Touching The Golden Girls Moments

 Episode: Ebbtide's Revenge

-NOTE: Sophia has been the most progressive of all of the Golden Girls when it comes to LGBTQ problems, having stood up for Blanche's gay brother when he wanted to marry, and having declared she'd love her children just the same if they were gay.
-It is interesting how she reacts when it comes to the crossdressing.
-It's a well known conflict that even for the most liberal people it can be difficult if it's their own children involved.
+NOTE: Sophia has been the most progressive of all the Golden Girls when it comes to LGBTQ issues.
+She stood up for Blanche's gay brother when he wanted to marry and declared she'd love her children just the same if they were gay.
+It's interesting how she reacts when it comes to crossdressing.
+It's a well-known conflict that even for the most liberal people, it can be difficult if their own children are involved.

 BAdd New Item